FAQ - Service & Emotional Support Animals

 Documentation might include a detailed description of how the animal would help the employee in performing job tasks and how the animal is trained to behave in the workplace.
 A person seeking such an accommodation may suggest that the employer permit the animal to accompany them to work on a trial basis.

 Both service animals and comfort/emotional support animals may be excluded from the workplace if they pose either an undue hardship or a direct threat in the workplace.

 To request a reasonable accommodation:

-- Campus and Health Science employees may request an accommodation through an online form or contacting OEO/AA directly.
+- Campus and Health Science employees may request an accommodation through an online form or contacting Human Resources directly.

-- Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees and submit the form to OEO/AA.
+- Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees.

 - All animals on campus must be on a leash and/or under the control of their handler at all times

 - All animals must be under the constant supervision of their handler at all times